LiquidCake/jsonsiever/README.md

 String jsonData = "{\"field1\": 123, \"obj\": {\"f1\": 123, \"f2\": 456}}";
 JsonNode filterPattern = objectMapper.readTree("{\"obj\": {\"f1\": 123}}");

-System.out.println(
-    new String(filteringService.filterJsonFields(jsonData.getBytes(), filterPattern))
+byte[] filteredJson = filteringService.filterJsonFields(jsonData.getBytes(), filterPattern);
 );
 ```

 ## How to use Jsonsiever with any Java 8+ application
-You could just take source for whole `jsonsiever.core` package (just a few classes besides `JsonFilteringService`) and compile it with Java 8, adding some version of Jackson and Slf4 as dependency.
+You could just manually take a source for whole `jsonsiever.core` package (just a few classes besides `JsonFilteringService`) and compile it with Java 8, adding some version of Jackson and Slf4 as dependency.
 Then use `JsonFilteringService` the same way as in [How to plug Jsonsiever lib into any (Java 17) application](#How-to-plug-Jsonsiever-lib-into-any-(Java-17)-application)